Clonmel Scouts Hall

-Clonmel Scout Group are very active in their local community providing voluntary works for many different events such as the Clonmel Busking festival.
+Clonmel Scouts Hall is used by Clonmel Scout Group who are very active in their local community providing voluntary works for many different events such as the Clonmel Busking festival.

 Tipperary Energy Agency carried out an energy audit, supported by LEADER to determine what energy upgrade works could be carried out.
 The scout den is a protected structure and is on the national inventory of architectural heritage database.
 The project was also overseen by a heritage certified Architect, Kenneth Hennessy F.R.I.A.I who provide the heritage service in conjunction with Margaret Quinlan, conservation architect grade 1.